Chiwetel Ejiofor: 2019–present

-On 1 November 2017, Ejiofor was officially chosen for the role of Scar for the animated remake The Lion King (2019) directed by Jon Favreau.
+On 1 November 2017, Ejiofor was officially chosen for the role of Scar for the animated remake of The Lion King (2019) directed by Jon Favreau.
 Played by Jeremy Irons in the 1994 animated film, Ejiofor described Scar as more "psychologically possessed" and "brutalized" than in the original.
 Ejiofor stated, "especially with Scar, whether it's a vocal quality that allows for a certain confidence or a certain aggression, to always know that at the end of it you're playing somebody who has the capacity to turn everything on its head in a split second with outrageous acts of violence – that can completely change the temperature of a scene."
 He also said that "[Scar and Mufasa's] relationship is completely destroyed and brutalized by Scar's way of thinking.
 He's possessed with this disease of his own ego and his own want."
 Favreau said of casting Ejiofor, "[He] is just a fantastic actor, who brings us a bit of the mid-Atlantic cadence and a new take on the character.
 He brings that feeling of a Shakespearean villain to bear because of his background as an actor.
 It's wonderful when you have somebody as experienced and seasoned as Chiwetel; he just breathes such wonderful life into this character."
 Ejiofor narrated the 2019 documentary film The Elephant Queen.
-In 2019, Ejiofor made his feature directorial debut with The Boy Who Harnessed the Wind, adapted from the memoir of the same name from William Kamkwamba, about a boy who built a wind-powered water pump in Malawi.
+In 2019, Ejiofor made his feature directorial debut with The Boy Who Harnessed the Wind, adapted from the memoir of the same name by William Kamkwamba, about a boy who built a wind-powered water pump in Malawi.
 In 2022, Ejiofor returned to the role of Mordo for the sequel film Doctor Strange in the Multiverse of Madness.
 Alongside Emilia Clarke, Ejiofor played Alvy in The Pod Generation in 2023.
 In 2025, Ejiofor stars as Scott Walliker, a teacher in Bridget Jones: Mad About the Boy.
+Ejiofor stars as Clark in the 2026 film Backrooms.

 Personal life

 In 2015, Ejiofor was honoured with a Global Promise Award by The GEANCO Foundation, a non-profit welfare organisation in West Africa, for his charity work in Nigeria.
-Ejiofor has the desire to reach out to the less privileged, especially young girls.
+His work aims to reach the less privileged, especially young girls whom he described as being "marginalized educationally, emotionally, physically.”

-On 12 September 2016, Ejiofor, as well as Cate Blanchett, Jesse Eisenberg, Peter Capaldi, Douglas Booth, Neil Gaiman, Keira Knightley, Juliet Stevenson, Kit Harington and Stanley Tucci, featured in a video from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
+On 12 September 2016, Ejiofor, as well as Cate Blanchett, Jesse Eisenberg, Peter Capaldi, Douglas Booth, Neil Gaiman, Keira Knightley, Juliet Stevenson, Kit Harington, and Stanley Tucci, featured in a video from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
 The video, titled "What They Took With Them", has the actors reading a poem, written by Jenifer Toksvig and inspired by primary accounts of real refugees, and is part of UNHCR's #WithRefugees campaign, which also includes a petition to governments to expand asylum to provide further shelter, integrating job opportunities, and education.

 Ejiofor is a supporter of Crystal Palace F.C.